1DGK/1dgk.github.io/misc.md

 title: Misc
 permalink: /misc/
 ---
-last updated 02 DEC 2024
+last updated 13 DEC 2024

 ### Media
 **Currently reading**:
-- With the Old Breed, Eugene Sledge
+- Springfield Confidential by Mike Reiss
-- The Fellowship of the Ring, J.R.R.
-Tolkien (1981 BBC audio adaptation)
+- The Passage by Justin Cronin

 **To-read** (max 10):
 - The Untouchables by Eliot Ness
 - In Memory of Memory by Maria Stepanova